The Upstart BIPOC Writers’ Residency

 Applications will be evaluated on the following:

-- Relevance and contribution: the relevance of the writer’s work to engage with core questions and themes of importance and relevance, and the extent to which their work offers new, different or deeper reflections and contributions to the literary conversation.
+• Literary and societal conversation: the extent to which their work offers new, different or deeper reflections and contributions to the literary conversation.

 Dates and details:

-- Applications for the 2025 Upstart BIPOC Residency will open on Monday, August 11
+• Applications for the 2025 Upstart BIPOC Residency are now open

-- The residency will commence in Fall 2025 or late November (exact date to be determined by the recipient)
+• The residency is a month long and will commence in Fall 2025 or late November (exact date to be determined by the recipient)

 With Thanks:

-The Upstart & Crow inaugural BIPOC Writers’ Residency is made possible thanks to funding from Catalyst Agents.
+The Upstart & Crow inaugural BIPOC Writers’ Residency is made possible thanks to funding from:

 Catalyst Agents is a multicultural creative agency based in Vancouver, specializing in the premium fashion, beauty, real estate, consumer goods, and travel sectors.
 Founded in 2012 by Florence Leung, the agency was born from a vision to replace tone-deaf marketing with culturally resonant storytelling.
 Our partnership with Upstart & Crow aligns perfectly with our mission—creating platforms for BIPOC writers to share their stories and inspire broader cultural empathy.